UPDATED: Mar 26, 2020

-If you've recently come to the end of your term life insurance policy -- congratulations!
-Why should you be happy about that?
-Because you have outlived your policy, that's why.
+If you’ve recently come to the end of your term life insurance policy — congratulations!
+You’ve outlived your policy.
 The best type of term life insurance is the kind you never end up using but is there if you and your family need it.

-As you may know by now, term life insurance doesn't always "expire" at the end of the term period.
-What does expire, however, is the low rate you've been paying.
-The term period is set when you purchase the policy and typically lasts for 10, 15, 20, 25 or 30 years.
+As you may know by now, term life insurance doesn’t always “expire” at the end of the term period.
+What does expire, however, is the low rate you’ve been paying.
+The term period is set when you purchase the policy and typically lasts for 10, 15, 20, 25, 30, 35 or even 40 years.
 After that, you can usually continue the policy on a year-to-year basis to age 95, but at a much higher cost.

 So Now What?